Financing Available! We have financing options available for your next project. Learn more →

 Have you ever asked yourself what allows a deck, patio, home, garage, warehouse, or office building to remain stable during heavy rain and cold winter freezes?

-This guide for homeowners explains Concrete Footer Washburn TN and footing work using clear language you would hear on a job site.
-It explains what a concrete footer does for a foundation and how the size and materials are selected in the field.
+Made for homeowners, this guide explains Concrete Footer Washburn TN and footing work in plain job-site terms.
+It shows how a concrete footer supports a foundation and how the proper sizing and materials are determined at the project site.

-Anchored Construction & Restoration has been serving Washburn and East Tennessee since 2000 under the leadership of Travis Bullington.
-The crew builds decks, patios, retaining walls, and other structures.
-They use trusted products and materials that fit each job.
+Since 2000, Anchored Construction & Restoration has worked in Washburn and East Tennessee under Travis Bullington.
+The team handles decks, patios, retaining walls, and more.
+They rely on proven products and materials chosen for each specific application.

 Call (865) 316-6933 or email Info@anchoredconstructiontn.com today for a quote or inspection.
 Clear communication is part of the service homeowners expect.